dlr-eoc/dhus-admin-tools/README.md

 Download the script package to a local unix directory.
 Currently these should be called
-The scripts require bash, wget, curl and a few common shell utilities.
+The scripts require bash, wget (version 1.19 or newer), curl and a few common shell utilities.

 ## License